sancheslz/canvas-sonic-parallax/README.md

 ## About

 This is a small project of parallax effect using the HTML `canvas`.
-In this project Sonic and the scenario is all controlled by JavaSript.
+In this project Sonic and the scenario are all controlled by JavaSript.

 ## Technologies